 Spectrum Wi-Fi hotspots are also currently open and free to use.

-Free low-income internet from Cox
+Low-income internet from Cox

-KairosPDX Community Health Update – COVID-19 March 17, 2020
+KairosPDX Community Health Update – COVID-19 August, 2020

 Greetings KairosPDX Families,